e-liyai/site-peview/README.md

 ### parse

 ### translate
+perform GET request (`GET: ap1/v1/translate`) to get instraction on how to do the translate.

+To performm the translate execute:
+`POST: ap1/v1/translate/<url>` with a payload that specifies the language to translate to.

 ### upload
 uploads files to the cloud and saves file information.
 To retrieve the file, copy the `secure_url`(file->secure_url) value and perform a download.
 To list all the files uploaded, get user information.